-Ay 102 abc.
+Ay 132 abc.
 Astrophysics II.
 9 units (3-0-6); first, second, third term.

-Prerequisites: Ay 2 abc, Ph 12 abc or their equivalents.
+Prerequisites: Ay 2abc, Ph 112 abc or their equivalents.

-The results of the measurement of stellar compositions, masses, luminosities and radii; an introduction to the study of stellar interiors.
+An introduction to the study of stellar interiors.
+Polytropic gas spheres; white dwarfs.
 Atomic processes in diffuse nebulae.
-Interstellar space and stellar evolution.
+Properties of interstellar space.
 Structure of the Galaxy and of extragalactic nebulae.
-Instructor: Greenstein.